 Combining Tradition and Innovation

-Academic Leadership Curriculum
+Leadership Education Curriculum

-Culver Academies is unique among schools across the nation in its Leadership Curriculum – a core academic subject that requires rigorous effort and provides hands-on leadership experience.
+Culver Academies is unique among schools across the nation in its Leadership Education Curriculum – a core academic subject that requires rigorous effort and provides hands-on leadership experience.
 The concepts of leadership taught in these courses resonate across the rest of Culver’s academics and connect integrated programs across campus.

 - A comprehensive 4-year curriculum includes Living, Learning, and Leading; Thinking and Teaming; Ethics; and Service Leadership Practicum.
 Ambitious students also have the option to earn Honors in Leadership.